IBM/solsa/README.md

 SolSA bundles can be smart and vary their content based on context.
-In particular, SolSA leverages [Kustomize](https://github.com/kubernetes-sigs/kustomize) to permit targeting multiple environments, e.g., local development cluster, a Red Hat OpenShift on IBM Cloud cluster, or an IBM Cloud Kubernetes Service cluster.
+In particular, SolSA leverages [Kustomize](https://github.com/kubernetes-sigs/kustomize) to permit targeting multiple environments, e.g., a local development cluster, a Red Hat OpenShift on IBM Cloud cluster, or an IBM Cloud Kubernetes Service cluster.
 SolSA automatically tailors resource bundles such as `Ingress` to the specifics of each targeted environment.